 I went to Sofia for the first time with three friends on a short trip to Bulgaria.
 The country is only one border away from me, yet it took me almost four years to make time for the journey.
 Now that I know (although I never doubted it) how awesome it is, I will not wait another four years to go back!

-There is so much to do in Sofia.
-But for those of us with a limited amount of time (and money), here is how to make the most of a long weekend.
+Cities in the Balkans are the perfect size for a little getaway.
+Although they all have a rich history, dynamic culture and are always buzzing with all sorts of activities, you can enjoy them thoroughly in just a few days.
+That’s the case in Belgrade, Serbia’s vibrant capital city.
+Similarly, there is so much to do in Sofia but for those of us with a limited amount of time (and money), here is how to make the most of a long weekend.

 Introduction to Sofia: where, when, how